midhunkalarikkal/FullDomain/Notes/js.md

 9. `Unshift`
 =============
-that adds one or more elements to the beginning of an array.
+That adds one or more elements to the beginning of an array.
 It modifies the original array and returns the new length of the array.
 ```js
 var newLength = array.unshift(element1, element2, ..., elementN);
 ```